George Weedon (gymnast)

-George G. Weedon (3 July 1920 – 22 February 2017) was a British gymnast who competed at two Summer Olympic Games.
+George Gerald Weedon (3 July 1920 – 22 February 2017) was a British gymnast who competed at two Summer Olympic Games.
 In 1948 in London he participated in the Men's Individual All-Around, Team All-Around, Floor Exercise, Horse Vault, Parallel Bars, Horizontal Bar, Rings, and Pommelled Horse, placing 12th out of 16 nations in the team competition, and no higher than 38th individually.
 In 1952 in Helsinki he competed in the same events, finishing 21st out of 23 countries in the team tournament and no higher than 116th in the individual ones.
-A lifelong friend was fellow competitor Frank Turner.